Top 5 Things I Miss The Most About Rapid City

 Seriously, in all my travels I have never found rock formations as beautiful and unique as the granite spires in Custer State Park.
 I live on the base of a freaking mountain, and I’m still not as impressed as driving through Custer State Park.

 2. The Restaurants

-In the tiny town I now call home, there are three unique restaurants, one caters to the extremely wealthy second homeowners, one is a breakfast place that literally drips with bacon grease, and one is a steak house where you grill your own steak… I miss Tally’s Silverspoon, Great Harvest Bread Company, Que Pasa?, and The Firehouse Brewing Co.
-I've literally had dreams about the Rapid City foodie scene, not only because I miss it but because it's actually REALLY GOOD.
+In the tiny town I now call home, there are three unique restaurants, one caters to the extremely wealthy second homeowners, one is a breakfast place that literally drips with bacon grease, and one is a steak house where you grill your own steak… I miss Tally’s Silverspoon, Que Pasa?, and The Firehouse Brewing Co.
+I've literally had dreams about the Rapid City foodie scene, not only because I miss it but because it's actually really good.
 Before I moved, I went to all my favorite places one last time, I still savor those last tasty trips.

-As a runner, M-Hill is a dream.
-Perfect uphill and downhill switchbacks and enough trail varieties that a run on M-hill was never dull.
-There are lots of trails where I live now, but none compare to the amazingness that is M-Hill.
+As a runner, Hanson-Larsen Memorial Park, commonly referred to as M Hill, is a dream.
+Perfect uphill and downhill switchbacks and enough trail varieties that a run, hike or bike on M Hill was never dull.
+There are lots of trails where I live now, but none compare to the beauty and convenience that is M Hill.